nickxir12/Refining-CLIP-via-Dinov2-representations/README.md

 | CLIP (Baseline) | 67.4% | 52.7% | 65.10% |
 | **DINO-Soft (Ours)** | **70.0% (+3.0%)** | **54.5% (+2.8%)** | **45.45%** |
 ---

+The primary modifications and new logic can be found in the following locations:

+* **Loss Function:** The implementation of the DINO-Soft Target loss and structural alignment objectives is located in:
+    `src/open_clip/loss.py`
+* **Training Logic:** The main training loops and the integration of the DINOv2 intra-modal guidance are found in:
+    `src/training/train.py`

+---

+This implementation is built upon the [open_clip](https://github.com/mlfoundations/open_clip) framework.
+We have extended the core library to support DINOv2-guided alignment and soft-target distillation.